-Custodial Service Worker position vacancies shall not be subject to the above procedure and shall be posted externally only once all opportunities for lateral transfers have been exhausted.
+Custodial Service Worker position vacancies shall be posted externally once all opportunities for lateral transfers have been exhausted.

 Section 4 - Job Audits.
 Each employee may request, and shall be granted, a job audit once each contract year, or when the duties and responsibilities of the position have changed significantly.
 A request for a job audit must be submitted, in writing, to Human Resources.
 Once the job audit has been completed, the bargaining unit employee will be notified in writing of the audit result.